IRI FACT (Fast Extract)

 - Do you experience unload, query, or load bottlenecks with large transaction tables?

-- Are you responsible for archival, replication, migration, or data staging operations?
+- Are you responsible for DB archive, replication, migration, or subsetting operations?

 - Upgrading or leaving Oracle, DB2, Sybase, MySQL, SQL Server, Altibase, or Tibero?